Seemos/draggable-notes/README.md

 # draggable-notes
-A work in progress note taking applikation based on draggable elements that stores all data in plain text files
+A note taking applikation based on draggable elements that stores all data in plain text files